 As mentioned earlier, you will need to provide as much evidence as possible to prove how your scaffolding accident happened and who was responsible.
 Your solicitor will use this evidence to try and present as strong a case as possible.
 For scaffolding accident claims, evidence that might help include:

 - Accident reports.
 This could include a copy of the report from the company’s accident book.
-Additionally, if your injury was reported to the Health and Safety Executive (HSE), a copy of their investigation report could be obtained.
+Additionally, if your injury was reported to the Health and Safety Executive (HSE), a copy of that report could be obtained.

 - Medical evidence.
 It’s important to get your injuries checked over at a hospital.
-Once you’ve been treated, you could ask for a copy of any x-rays and your medical notes to prove the extent of your injuries.
+Once you’ve been treated, copies of any x-rays and your medical notes could be requested to prove the extent of your injuries.

 - Witness information.
 Ask anybody who saw the scaffold accident for their contact details.
-They may be asked by your solicitor for a statement of what they saw.
+They may be asked by your solicitor for a witness statement to help draw a picture of what happened.

 - Security camera recordings.
-If your accident was caught on camera, ask for a copy of the relevant footage.
+If a tower scaffold accident was caught on camera, you should request a copy of any relevant footage.
 Act as quickly as possible to secure the footage, though, as it may be deleted within weeks.

 - Photographs.
 You could also take photographs of the accident scene.
 Capturing the aftermath is often a good way of demonstrating how you were injured.